adamanderson/QRT/README.md

 # QRT
-This is the software repository for the Quarknet Radio Telescope, a project at Fermilab to design and build a radio telescope with local high school students.
+This is the software repository for the Quarknet Radio Telescope, a project at Fermilab to design and build a radio telescope with local high school students from Batavia High School and Marmion Academy.
 There are currently three core parts:

 1. *notes:* Some background material on various aspects of radio instrumentation and astronomy.
 2. *software:* Production-level control and data acquisition software for the telescope, being developed in a piecemeal fashion as the project evolves.